benedekrozemberczki/karateclub/docs/source/notes/introduction.rst

     X = model.get_embedding()

 We use the node embedding features as predictors of the abusive behaviour.
 So let us create a train-test split of the explanatory variables and the target variable with Scikit-Learn.
 We will use a test data ratio of 20%.
-So here it is.
+Here it is.

 .. code-block:: python
     from sklearn.model_selection import train_test_split

     X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=42)

-Using the training data we learn a logistic regression model to predict the probability of someone being an abusive user.
+Using the training data (``X_train`` and ``y_train``) we learn a logistic regression model to predict the probability of someone being an abusive user.
 We perform inferencet on the test set for this target.
 Finally, we evaluate the model performance by printing an area under the ROC curve value.

 .. code-block:: python